EPA Section 608Open Book Certification

-The proper servicing and disposal of low-pressure appliances requires Type III certification, but it is important to know that this near-identical exam is different from Type II in that low-pressure systems work in a vacuum.
-Leak-tests and proper pressurization are an essential component of low-pressure HVAC services.
+The proper servicing and disposal of low-pressure appliances require Type III certification, but it is essential to know that this near-identical exam is different from Type II in that low-pressure systems work in a vacuum.
+Leak tests and proper pressurization are essential components of low-pressure HVAC services.

 What is the EPA 608 Test?

-This certification exam is designed to educate HVAC technicians in various methods and refrigeration products, providing a safe and eco-friendly outcome with each service.
-Each section of this test includes 25 questions, equating to 100 questions for a complete certification.
+This certification exam is designed to educate HVAC technicians on various methods and refrigeration products, providing a safe and eco-friendly outcome with each service.
+Each section of this test includes 25 questions, equating to 100 questions for complete certification.

-Individuals working to earn their 608 certification must do so under the guidance of an EPA-approved certifying organization such as Mainstream Engineering.
+Individuals working to earn their 608 certifications must do so under the guidance of an EPA-approved certifying organization such as Mainstream Engineering.

 Can You Take EPA 608 Online?